 - Saint Ignatius High School (Cleveland, OH)

-- Saint John's Jesuit High School & Academy (Toledo, OH)
+- St. John's Jesuit High School & Academy (Toledo, OH)

-- Saint Thomas More School (Saint Paul, MN)
+- Saint Thomas More Catholic School (Saint Paul, MN)

-- University of Detroit Jesuit High School & Academy (Detroit, MI)
+- University of Detroit Jesuit High School and Academy (Detroit, MI)

 - Walsh Jesuit High School (Cuyahoga Falls, OH)